Swirlyder/I-m-a-sirvivor/workspace sir vivor/README.md

 `.roast [user]` - Roasts the given `[user]`.
 Requires: % @ #

-`.smogon` - Displays a link to the Survivor leaderboard thread on Smogon forums.
-Requires: + % @ #

-Roomauth and former roomauth have their own custom commands which can be seen by doing `.[username]`.
+Roomauth and some former roomauth have their own custom commands which can be seen by doing `.[username]`.
 These commands display a message as so desired by the user.